top of page

 1. Our choices are based upon an impermanent reflection of those around us -> Buddhism

-2. Our choices can be made with a growth mindset to make the most of an indeterministically-perceived future -> Behavioral Psychology
+2. Our choices can be made with a growth mindset to make the most of an indeterministically perceived future -> Behavioral Psychology / Dweck

 3. Our choices can be made with appropriate judgments in the decision moment -> Stoicism

 What I am calling “free will” is a function of the wild volatility that creates an environment behaving with what we perceive as indeterministic in the moments that follow.
 Our perception of free will empowers our choices in a world with deterministic features and wild volatility.
-If we perceive the world as fixed or pre-wired by determinism, we are less likely to own and energize those high-influence choices impacting our future.
+If we behave as if the world is fixed or pre-wired by determinism, we are less likely to own and energize those high-influence choices impacting our future.
+Thus, having a deterministic attitude causes deterministic outcomes.
+Conversely, behaving as if freewill is available and we have choice agency, enables us to impact our future beyond our default nature and nurture environment.

-My response is, “It does not matter the source of that choice to learn better decision-making.
+In my head, I am thinking that we have both a deterministic impact on our biology plus a consciousness mechanism enabling our free will.
+But my response is focused on outcomes: “It does not matter the source of that choice to learn better decision-making.
 I am glad you read this article!
 Do your best to choose better decision-making processes.
 Plus, tell other people as well.
 Think of yourself as a pebble being dropped in the pond of good decisions.
-The more and bigger the pebbles then the bigger and more frequent the emanating waves of good decisions will occur.”
+The more and bigger the pebbles, the bigger and more frequent the emanating waves of good decisions will occur.”

 In the article, How to create your own opportunity: The garbage picker’s choice, a case study is provided to show how all people may access our choices to change our future.

-2) We can and should make choices that take advantage of inevitable upside volatility and protect us from the ruin associated with inevitable downside volatility.
+2) We can and should make choices taking advantage of inevitable upside volatility and protecting ourselves from the ruin associated with inevitable downside volatility.
 In the personal finance world, dollar cost averaging by consistently investing in well-diversified growth portfolios is an example of a convex function that takes advantage of upside volatility and protects us from the ruin associated with downside volatility. [xiv]

 a better decision-first question

 The idea of this graphic is that our choices matter.
 While we can completely control almost nothing, we can influence virtually everything.
 In a world of wild volatility, we can think of our decisions as a portfolio of many choices, with each one influencing the probabilistic outcome of those decisions.
-Physicist and ergodicity expert Luca Dellanna said [xv]:
+Physicist and ergodicity expert Luca Dellanna captures the essence of this "forward-facing" strategy: [xv]:

 "The best strategy depends on whether you are the gamble or the gambler"

-Systemic bias in banking data: Deterministic thinking also impacts credit policy and how we think about assessing people’s credit.
+Systemic bias in banking data: Deterministic thinking also impacts credit policy and how we think about assessing people’s credit for making loan decisions.
 Traditionally, the FICO score assesses a credit applicant’s ability to repay a loan in the future.
 This is accomplished by evaluating the credit applicant’s past payment behavior.
-At its core, usage of the score assumes a one-way causality arrow.
-That one’s past payment behavior will CAUSE their future loan performance.
+At its core, usage of the score assumes a one-way causality arrow—that one’s past payment behavior will CAUSE their future loan performance.
 However, the determinists argue, with good effect, that people’s past data and performance were CAUSED by a lack of opportunity and their priors.
 Thus, to the determinist, the causality arrow is reversed.
 One's lack of opportunity CAUSES poor payment behavior.
-The systemic bias in the data used for the FICO score is a result of using a subset of banking data only representing that lack of opportunity.
+The systemic bias in the data used for the FICO score is a result of using a subset of banking data that only represents the lack of opportunity.
 A broader source of data, including data traditionally outside the banking system, like utility payments or rent payments, will create a more fulsome picture and help correct systemic bias found in the bank-only data.

 1. Focus on what we can control, like choices and judgments